Blogging tips for the time-pressed marketeer

 Blogging tips for the time-pressed marketeer: Everyone who has a website, should have a blog on that website.
 We all know how important blogging is for SEO.
 Yes, it’s a slow burn.
 It takes a long time to produce content that pushes your site up through the ranks on Google.
 However, embracing your blog is like a long term relationship.
 And that is how it should be managed too.

-If you leave it, neglect it, the content will get old stale, and it won’t produce the results you want.
-However, unless you have a dedicated person taking care of your blog on a regular basis. you won’t be able to keep up the honeymoon period pace for long!
+If you leave it, neglect it, and the content will get old and stale.
+It won’t produce the results you want.
+Unless you have a dedicated person taking care of your blog on a regular basis, it won’t be successful.
+You won’t be able to keep up the honeymoon period pace for long!

-Therefore, we’ve put together some tips on how you can maintain your blog, keeping it fresh and making sure it’s adding those vital keywords on a regular basis, without taking a chunk out of your week to do so.
+Therefore, we’ve put together some tips on how you can maintain your blog.
+We’ve included ways to keeping it fresh.
+And we’ve added tips on including those vital keywords on a regular basis, without taking a chunk out of your week.
 This is called blogging on a time-sensitive basis!

 1# Schedule in that blog

 Choose a day, once a week, or once a fortnight, when you know you can spend an hour, writing a blog.
 Everyone has at least one hour every fortnight to write a blog.
 Have a timetable of your weekly work in front of you, and try to make sure that your stick to it as best you can.

 Marketeers often have dozens of small, but time consuming jobs to do on a daily basis, like checking the CRM, getting mailing lists updated, managing the social media content and so on.
 It’s easy to forget about the blog.
 But it’s really important for your website to maintain it too.